What You Should Know About Lupus

-- This is comprised of special organs, cells, tissues, and proteins, among other things.
+- It’s comprised of special organs, cells, tissues, and proteins, among other things.

 - All of these together carry out the main function of protecting your entire body from outside invaders.

 - Among these elements, some of the most noteworthy are bacteria, germs, and microorganisms.
-And, these can be found in practically every place we go.
+And, we can find them in practically every place we go.